The supremely free

-“Learn from me briefly how one who has attained perfection [in non-action] also attains Brahman, which is the highest state of knowledge” (18:50).
 Krishna is not saying that union with Brahman is a kind of secondary side-effect of non-attachment and non-action, but he is indicating that Brahmajnana is so abstract and exalted that those who attempt to reach it may fail.
 But if they turn inward and work with their own consciousness they will remove the obstacles to Brahmajnana–and thus attain it.
 The wise work with what is at hand.
 It is like pulling on a rope to bring something closer to us and into our grasp.
-We only reach the top step by stepping on the lower ones in between.
+We only reach the top step of a stair by stepping on the lower ones in between.
 It seems obvious, but the ego has a way of blinding us to such simple truths.

 Qualifying for knowing Brahman

 Now we encounter another list of necessary traits, this time the requisites for knowing Brahman.
 They come at the end of the Gita because it is so crucial for us to know about them and to strive for them single-mindedly.